MicrosoftDocs/architecture-center/docs/reference-architectures/migration/sync-mainframe-data-with-azure-content.md

 1. On-premises databases like Db2 zOS, Db2 for i, and Db2 LUW store the application data.
 1. A self-hosted integration runtime (SHIR) provides the environment that Data Factory uses to run and dispatch activities.
 1. Azure Data Lake Storage Gen2 and Azure Blob Storage provide a place for data staging.
-This step is sometimes required for transforming and merging data from multiple sources.
+This step is sometimes required to transform and merge data from multiple sources.
-1. Data preparation takes place next.
-Data Factory uses Azure Databricks, custom activities, and pipeline data flows to transform data quickly and effectively.
+1. For data preparation, Data Factory uses Azure Databricks, custom activities, and pipeline data flows to transform data quickly and effectively.
 1. Data Factory loads data into the following relational and nonrelational Azure databases:

    - Azure SQL